techfreakydeepak/FSDSMENDTOEND/README.md

+# this is my end to end project

+# first Initialize the git

+'''
 git init
+'''
+'''
 git add abc.txt

-git add
+git add.
+'''

+'''
 git commit -m "this is my first commit"
+'''
+'''
 git pull

+'''
+'''
 bash your_file_name.sh
+'''

+''' python setup.py install
+'''

+''' # another way you can mention  -e. in your requirement file and you can run pip install  -r requirements.txt
+'''